 Notable Clinical Trials

-Dr. Verschraegen is a true believer infunding clinical trials to develop new and innovative ways of treating people.
+Dr. Verschraegen is a true believer in funding clinical trials to develop new and innovative ways of treating people.
 She also believes in the power of recruiting participants for clinical trials so that researchers can actually follow through with and analyze their experimental therapies.

 Clinical Trials Update

-This approach was significant because up until this clinical trial, the only other approved drug combination for peritoneal mesothelioma was Pemetrexed and cisplatin, another chemotherapy drug.
+This approach was significant because up until this clinical trial, the only other approved drug combination for peritoneal mesothelioma was pemetrexed and cisplatin, another chemotherapy drug.

-The reason these two chemotherapy drugs were chosen is because they have shown to have synergistic effects, meaning together they become more effective than each one is on its own.
+These two chemotherapy drugs were chosen because they have demonstrated synergistic effects, meaning they become more effective together than each one is on its own.
 The results of this drug combination were promising, indicating that peritoneal mesothelioma patients could improve their median survival times with this approach.